The Pulse of Art

 Museum Component

 In addition to the seminar classes, there are two interactive, guided visits to the Solomon R. Guggenheim Museum led by professional museum educators to view the masterpieces in the permanent collection and works in temporary exhibitions.
-The Sackler Center for Arts Education at the museum encourages participatory encounters with the museum’s collection and exhibitions.
-It uses effective inquiry-‐based methods that engage multiple perspectives and enable personally meaningful experiences with modern and contemporary art.
+The educators use inquiry-based methods that engage multiple perspectives and enable personally meaningful experiences with modern and contemporary art.
 Each visit is pre-planned to emphasize works of art that will resonate with the concerns of health care professionals.

 Medical Rare Books

-The culmination of the semester is a visit to the Rare Book Room of the New York Academy of Medicine led by the librarian and curatorial staff of the library.
-They select examples of treasured historic books from the sixteenth century to the present, chosen to correspond with the medical topics discussed during the semester.
-The books are landmarks in the history of medical knowledge as well as works of art in their own right, featuring illustrations of the highest artistic quality and beautifully-crafted bindings.
+The culmination of the semester is a visit to the Rare Book Reading Room of the New York Academy of Medicine led by the Historical Collections Librarian of the Academy’s library.
+Select examples of treasured historic medical books from the sixteenth century to the present that correspond to the medical topics discussed during the semester are displayed and discussed, The books are landmarks in the history of medical knowledge as well as works of art in their own right, featuring illustrations of the highest artistic quality and beautifully-crafted bindings.

 Guest Speakers

 Depending on their availability, several sessions are led by distinguished guest speakers who have creatively pursued careers merging art and medicine.
-Please see the Faculty page on the website menu for information on previous speakers.
+Please see the Faculty page on the website menu for information on both current and previous speakers.

 The Pulse of Art Research Projects